Super Junior-D&E

-Super Junior-D&E (슈퍼주니어-동해&은혁, also known as Donghae & Eunhyuk, D&E or SJ-D&E) is the fifth sub-unit of South Korean boy band Super Junior, composed of two Super Junior members: Donghae and Eunhyuk.
+Super Junior-D&E (also known as Donghae & Eunhyuk, D&E or SJ-D&E) is the fifth sub-unit of South Korean boy band Super Junior, composed of two Super Junior members: Donghae and Eunhyuk.
 The duo debuted on December 16, 2011, with their digital single "Oppa, Oppa".

 Career

 2011–2013: Formation and debut

 Donghae and Eunhyuk were introduced publicly as a sub-unit for the first time by performing their song "Oppa Oppa" in Super Show 4 on November 19, 2011.
 Donghae & Eunhyuk officially debut with released digital single "Oppa, Oppa" on December 16, 2011.
 The music video were released in two version which the lead music video released on December 16 and the other music video released on December 21, directed by Shindong and starring Amber of f(x), Peter and Youngsky of One Way group with Sungmin and Shindong featured in the music video.
 The duo made their debuted stage on the same day in Music Bank.

 The duo released a Japanese version of Oppa, Oppa on April 4, 2012.
 The single also contained lead single "Oppa, Oppa" and B-side single "First Love".
 "Oppa, Oppa" peaked at #2 on the Oricon single daily and weekly charts and #1 on the Tower Records single chart.

 On June 19, 2013, the duo released their second Japanese single "I Wanna Dance" which also includes the B-side track "Love That I Need" featuring Super Junior-M member Henry.

 They released their second digital single, "Still You" on December 18, 2013.
 The music video was filmed in London.
 They first performed "Still You" at SM Town Week: Super Junior Treasure Island on December 28 and 29.